Question of the Week

 End of Unit Assessment

 A variety of standard assessment activities could be used at the end of this lesson, such as a multiple-choice or short-answer quiz; a brief paper; or class presentations.
+For a writing option, have students write an essay comparing the 1881 CRSA pamphlet and the 1941 pamphlet.
+They should substantiate a claim as to why it was more successful in 1941 than in 1881.
 More ambitious assessment activities could include a role-playing simulation, in which students adopted a variety of personas related to this topic (for example, members of the Civil-Service Reform Association, members of the Pennsylvania legislature, reporters, politicians, office-seekers, etc.) and held a debate or legislative hearing on proposals for civil service reform, or the class could produce a newspaper with articles and editorials about the history of civil service reform in Pennsylvania, “dated” when the comprehensive merit system bill was passed in 1941.

 Plans in this Unit